 The area around where a handle meets a retaining sleeve is important.
 Any tiny opening will admit moisture, potentially rusting the interior of the sleeve and rotting a wooden handle.
 A small amount of paste wax applied after cleaning will seal that off from air and moisture.
 Be sure to let the tool dry well, first, though.
 You don't want to lock in any moisture that seeped in during cleaning.

 Modern cleansers, such as Fantastic, Simple Green and the like are okay in a pinch but they tend to leave residues that are difficult to remove.
 Over time the compounds in these commercial chemicals can harm wood and metal.
-They're designed primarily for use on tile, plastic, fiberglass and other modern kitchen and bath materials.
+They're designed primarily for use on tile, plastic, fibreglass and other modern kitchen and bath materials.
 Also, since tools tend to be cleaned outside, they're often not very kind to patio brick or grass.

 A chemical specifically designed for cleaning tools is preferable.